kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 FAPE loss visualisation for a single pair of residues.
 Source: [YouTube talk at HMS](https://www.youtube.com/watch?v=ri39B0Voujc).
 {:.figcaption}

-An equivalent way of visualising this is not looking at a single pair of residues, but consider it in the context of the whole structure.
-In this context, we align the predicted and the target structure based on frame $$T_i$$ and then calculate the L2 norm of all the other residues with respect to this specific alignment.
+An equivalent way of visualising this involves not looking at a single pair of residues, but considering it in the context of the whole structure.
+Here, we align the predicted and the target structure based on frame $$T_i$$ and then calculate the L2 norm of all the other residues with respect to this specific alignment.
 We can then repeat this for all residues in the sequence to calculate the overall FAPE loss.

 ![fape_epfl](/assets/img/blog/prot_representation/fape_epfl.png)